Note

 [8]:

-lower = pd.Series([1,1]).rename_axis('my-dim')
+lower = pd.Series([1, 1]).rename_axis("my-dim")

-upper = pd.Series([10, 12]).rename_axis('my-dim')
+upper = pd.Series([10, 12]).rename_axis("my-dim")

 m.add_variables(lower, upper)